n12k0/obsidian-cut-the-fluff-german/README.md

 1. Clone this repository.
 2. Edit the `rulesets.de.ts` file as you like.
 3. Then run `npm install` and `npm run build`.
-4. The generated `main.js` file will be in the plugin folder.
-Replace the `main.js` file in your Obsidian plugin folder with this new one.
+4. Replace the `main.js` file in your Obsidian plugin folder with the new one.

 ## Installation